 On completion of this course, the student will be able to:

-- Gain familiarity with commutative rings and perform basic operations with both elements and ideals.
+- Gain familiarity with the polynomial ring and be able to perform basic operations with both elements and ideals.

-- State accurately and explain the proofs of the main results in the class without access to notes or other resources.
+- State accurately and be able to explain the proofs of the main results in the class without access to notes or other resources.

-- Produce examples illustrating the mathematical concepts learnt in the class.
+- Be able to produce examples illustrating the mathematical concepts learnt in the class.

 |Cox, Little, O'Shea: Ideals, Varieties and Algorithms.
 An introduction to computational Algebraic Geometry and Commutative Algebra|